endlesspint8/endlesspint8.github.io/hangovers/index.md

 ---

+**Constantly beginning new** projects before putting others to bed is the surest way of getting nothing completed.
+"Oh, shiny new toy" syndrome not the best way of being productive in an output-oriented way.

+---

 **The creation of** content is not the sole exercise I am involved in.
 There is also the constant practice of bringing myself back to the table after being distracted, losing interest, or lacking energy to continue.

 ---